|Study Period:||2016 - 2026|

 China to Dominate the Asia-Pacific Region

-- China dominated the titanium alloy market in Asia-pacific region, and is expected to continue dominating the market during the forecast period, owing to the increasing demand from the chemical, high-end aerospace, medical, and environmental protection sectors.
+- China dominated the titanium alloy market in the Asia-Pacific region, and it is expected to continue dominating the market during the forecast period, owing to the increasing demand from the chemical, high-end aerospace, medical, and environmental protection sectors.

 - According to Boeing, China is estimated to require around 7,600 new commercial aircraft, valued at USD 1.2 trillion, over the next two decades.

-- Under the plan ‘Made in China 2025’, it is expected that China is likely to supply over 10% home-made commercial aircraft to the domestic market by 2025.
+- Under the plan ‘Made in China 2025’, it is expected that China is likely to supply over 10% of homemade commercial aircraft to the domestic market by 2025.
 This is expected to propel the demand for titanium alloys during the forecast period.

 - Thus, positive growth is expected to drive the titanium alloy market throughout the forecast period.
 Overall, the Asia-Pacific region is expected to register a high CAGR over the forecast period.